List of unconstructed state highways in California: State Route 280

 State Route 280 is an unconstructed extension of Interstate 280 from its current north end in San Francisco at King and 5th Streets to Interstate 80.
 The traversable route along 5th Street is maintained by the city and Caltrans has no plans to take it over.
 The legal definition however still reads "to Route 80 near First Street", which dates back to plans for I-280 to also connect to the now-demolished Embarcadero Freeway (now-deleted State Route 480) near 1st Street.

 State Route 281

-The majority of State Route 281 is unconstructed, stretching 14.0 miles (22.5 km) from the current end at Soda Bay Rd at Clear Lake northwest to SR 29 south of Lakeport.
+The majority of State Route 281 is unconstructed, stretching 14.0 miles (22.5 km) from the current end at Soda Bay Rd in Kelseyville Riviera northwest to SR 29 south of Lakeport.
 A locally maintained traversable route is Soda Bay Road, and Caltrans is planning to take it over.

 State Route 380

 State Route 380, a 4.4-mile (7.1 km) western extension of I-380, was to connect the end of I-380 at I-280 in San Bruno with SR 1 near Pacifica.
-The freeway was cancelled on March 29, 1979.
+The freeway was canceled on March 29, 1979.
 A locally maintained traversable route is along Sneath Lane, Skyline Blvd and Sharp Park Road, but Caltrans has no plans to take it over.